TofuSoupz/Week03-Assignment-Template/README.md

 1. **Navigate to the Exercise Folder**:
    - Click on the `01-hello` folder using the explorer view, on the left.
    - Open the `01-HELLO-README.md` to access the instructions and start working on the exercise.
-   - Repeat these steps for Exercise 2-4.
+   - Repeat these steps for Exercises 2-4.
 Be sure to read the *readme* file in those folders for specific tasks related to the exercises.

 ## General Tips
 - Make sure to frequently save and push your changes to your GitHub repository.